germanmandrini/apsim_illinois/README.md

 Questions about collaborations: Nicolas F Martin, Dpt of Crop Sciences, University of Illinois at Urbana-Champaign, nfmartin@illinois.edu

 # About the code
-The scripts used to obtain soil data and transform it into APSIM files is adapted from https://github.com/rmartinezferia/APssurgo
+The scripts used to obtain soil data and transform it into APSIM files are adapted from https://github.com/rmartinezferia/APssurgo

 # Description
 <!--table